Jurriën Timber: International career

 Timber played youth international football for the Netherlands at under-15, under-16, under-17, under-19 and under-21 levels.
 He was selected for the senior Netherlands squad for UEFA Euro 2020.
-He made his debut for the team on 2 June 2021 in a friendly against Scotland, as a starter.
+He made his debut for the team on 2 June 2021, as a starter in a friendly against Scotland.

+Timber was included in the final selection of the Netherlands team for the 2022 FIFA World Cup by manager Louis van Gaal in November 2022.
+After missing the opening group stage win against Senegal, he played 90 minutes in the 1–1 draw against Ecuador and the 2–0 win against Qatar.
+He again played 90 minutes in the round of 16 win against the United States as well as the entirety of the quarter-final match against Argentina, which the Netherlands eventually lost on penalties and so were subsequently eliminated from the tournament.

+After missing UEFA Euro 2024 due to injury, Timber was recalled to the Netherlands' squad for their opening matches of the 2024–25 UEFA Nations League in September 2024.
+In the match against Bosnia & Herzegovina on 8 September, he appeared as a substitute in the 83rd minute, lining up alongside his brother Quinten for the first time in senior football.
+This made the Timber brothers the third pair of twins to represent the Netherlands together after René and Willy van de Kerkhof and Frank and Ronald de Boer.

 Personal life

-Born in the Netherlands, Timber and his twin brother Quinten Timber, who is also a footballer, are of Aruban and Curaçaoan descent.
-Their mother Marilyn is from Aruba and their father is from Curaçao, both part of the ABC Islands in the Dutch Caribbean.
+Born in the Netherlands, Timber and his twin brother Quinten, who is also a footballer, are of Curaçaoan descent.
+Both their mother Marilyn and their father hail from Curaçao, part of the ABC Islands in the Dutch Caribbean.
 Due to past situations, the family took on their maternal name Timber instead of taking the last name of their father Maduro.
-The twins also have three older brothers Shamier, Chris, and Dylan.
+The twins also have three older brothers Shamier, Chris, and Dylan, the latter of whom is also a footballer who represents Curaçao on an international level.

+Timber is a Christian, and often conveys Bible verses through his social media accounts.

+Timber is in a relationship with Rose de Back.